by Michael Maciel

 These DO NOT vary and they are always taught in the order listed here.
 They are so fundamental that they can easily apply to almost any other discipline as well, such as archery or music.

 During the process of learning these skills, certain experiences will inevitably occur.
 These, too, are universal and come in a definite order.
 They are referred to as “initiations.”
 But they’re not the type of initiations commonly used in fraternities or Masonic Lodges.
-They are not “rites of passage.”
+They are not merely rites of passage.

-The initiations I’m talking about are transition points from one stage of consciousness to another.
+The initiations I’m talking about are transition points from one evolutionary stage of consciousness to another.

-They are as solid and predictable as the bodily changes we go through—losing our baby teeth, going through puberty, reaching the age of majority, becoming an adult, etc. Just as every human being goes through these stages of development, so does every person on the spiritual path go through a definite series of initiations, known to many as “The Hero’s Journey.”
+They are as solid and predictable as the bodily changes we go through—losing our baby teeth, going through puberty, reaching the age of majority, becoming an adult, etc. Just as every human being goes through these stages of development, so does every person on the spiritual path go through a definite series of initiations, known to mystics as “The Way.”

 These transition events can only occur when a person is ready, but the skills listed above hasten the process of development (along with learning to overcome challenges, studying sacred symbols and texts, and developing a sensitivity to the sacred and to the arts).

-As an example of what these transitions look like, the first is when a person suddenly feels that the world he is accustomed to living in is somehow false, that there is something “behind” it, that what is perceived by the five senses is but the veneer of a deeper reality.
+As an example of what these transitions look like, the first is when a person suddenly feels that the world he is accustomed to living in is somehow false, that there is something more to it, that what she perceives with her five senses is but the veneer of a deeper reality.
 This is the experience that sets people on the spiritual path.

-Anyone who has had enough interest to read my description of these things thus far has almost certainly experienced this first initiation.
+If you have read my description of these things this far, you have almost certainly experienced this first initiation.
 However, it’s not too difficult to find people in your life who have not.
-Many people are strict materialists and regard this kind of discussion as meaningless.
+Many people are strict scientific materialists and regard this kind of discussion as inherently meaningless.